 - Valid passport.

-- Valid passport + Schengen multiple-entry visa.
+- Valid passport and Schengen multiple-entry visa.

-- It must be properly vaccinated against rabies.
+- Vaccination against rabies.

 - For more information contact the Government of Andorra Department of Agriculture by telephone on (+376) 875 703.